This is the fourth in a series of 7 “Cake Batter” classes. This article will explore an important ingredient in cake batter, eggs.

 In the 3rd class we looked at one of the cake structure-builders, flour.
 We learned that low protein, chlorinated cake flour produced a cake with a light and tender texture.
-Now it’s time to learn about the other structure-builder for cake batter – eggs.
+Now it’s time to learn about the other structure-builder for cake batter, eggs.

-Eggs in Cake Batter:
+The Function of Eggs in Cake Batter:

 So what does all this mean for our pound cake recipe?
 It means we can alter the cake significantly by manipulating the number of eggs, yolks and whites in the batter.

 The yolk contributes protein, but also some fat, flavor, and emulsifying lecithin.
 Because emulsifiers hold water and fat together, adding extra egg yolks to the batter enables the batter to hold extra liquid and, consequently, extra sugar.
 This helps create a moister and sweeter cake that will still bake up with a good structure rather than falling into a gooey mass.

 When separated from the yolks and whipped to a foam, egg whites can be used to leaven a cake.
 Whipping egg whites has the same effect as cooking whites- the proteins unfold, reattach and trap water.
 Since the whipped whites are already partially “cooked” they don’t contribute as strongly to the structure of the cake.

 In my testing I found that a cake made with the same proportion of yolks and whites had a softer texture when the whites were whipped and folded into the batter.

 How to adjust the proportion of eggs in your cake recipe

 - If you find your cake recipe tends to be on the dry side, try swapping out some of the egg whites for extra yolks.